karlwennerstrom/Simple-CRUD-Node-JS-and-React/README.md

 This project is a challenge that includes a web application developed with React and Redux on the frontend, and Node.js with Express and PostgreSQL on the backend.

+##DISCLAIMER
+In this project, I have maintained the basic CSS styling as an example.
+External libraries like Tailwind CSS, Bootstrap, or other CSS frameworks have not been utilized.
+This approach allows for a more straightforward understanding of CSS principles and serves as a learning experience for those new to web development.

+By avoiding the use of external libraries, the project demonstrates how to structure and style web pages using pure CSS.
+This includes defining styles for various HTML elements, such as headings, paragraphs, links, and layout components like containers, navigation menus, and footers.

+While libraries like Tailwind CSS and Bootstrap offer pre-built utility classes and components, this project aims to showcase the ability to write CSS from scratch, fostering a deeper understanding of the language and its capabilities.

+It's important to note that in real-world projects, the decision to use CSS frameworks or write custom CSS often depends on various factors, such as project complexity, team preferences, and performance considerations.
+However, learning the fundamentals of CSS through this example project can serve as a solid foundation for more advanced web development endeavors.
 ## Table of Contents

 - [Prerequisites](#prerequisites)